Shop now & save up to 80% on medication

 Each:

-Nifedipine® is a calcium channel blocker for high blood pressure and chronic angina.
-You can access Canadian pricing with US delivery from Canada, which may help if paying without insurance.
-This page explains how it works, who it suits, and how to use it safely.
+Nifedipine is a calcium channel blocker for high blood pressure and chest pain.
+It lowers blood pressure and reduces angina by relaxing blood vessels.
+You can order the drug nifedipine with US delivery from Canada, which can help if you are paying without insurance.

 What Nifedipine Is and How It Works